-Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, helping to run school activities or simply by attending school events.
-Parents stay informed on upcoming events and school activities through classroom parent letters, ParentSquare, parent meetings, the school website, principal newsletters, and the marquee.
-Contact the school office or the school office manager, Cheri Carney, at (805) 289-1817 for more information on how to become involved in your child's learning environment.
+Parents stay informed on upcoming events and school activities through weekly messages from the teacher and school, parent meetings, school website, and the marquee.
+Contact the school office at (805) 289-1817 for more information on how to become involved in your child's learning environment.